EAAMO/conference2024/content/social_hackathon/participation/index.md

 ## How to Register
 1. Fill out the [registration form](https://docs.google.com/forms/d/e/1FAIpQLSfkhRER8PW2Bc1wy-1ruM0qSi2pVgD-_zaWN0IYTEmsXKxRYw/viewform) with your details.
 Please note that the maximum team size is eight, while the minimum team size is one.
 Ideally, we would like to have international-multidisciplinary teams.
-2. Form or join a team, or register as an individual and we'll help you find a team (by creating a Slack channel and sharing a list of people seeking to join a team).
+2. Form or join a team, or register as an individual.
 3. Work on your project.
 4. Submit your registration by *(date to be announced)*.